NBA TV: NBA TV International

-NBA TV Canada, the Canadian version of the channel owned by Toronto Raptors owners Maple Leaf Sports & Entertainment, carries some of the same game broadcasts as the flagship U.S. service, ESPN, and TNT instead of the secondary game package found on NBA TV International.
+NBA TV Canada, the Canadian version of the channel owned by Toronto Raptors owners Maple Leaf Sports & Entertainment, carries some of the same game broadcasts as the flagship U.S. service, and ESPN instead of the secondary game package found on NBA TV International.

 On 16 October 2010, NBA Premium TV was launched in the Philippines.
 It was a redirect broadcast of NBA TV and aired locally televised and nationally televised games in the United States.
 It went defunct on 1 October 2019, almost 9 years after it existed.

 In February 2012, NBA TV International was made available on NBA.TV as an internet subscription channel outside the United States.

 On beIN Channels Network in the Arab world, NBA TV is not available, though beIN Sports NBA airs some of the same games.

 On 31 July 2020, the Philippine version of the channel, NBA TV Philippines, was launched.

 Past playoff broadcast criticism

 NBA TV was criticized in the past for its first-round playoff coverage merely passing down the broadcast of a game from a regional sports network for national broadcast, amplifying the chosen team's broadcast and bias for said team to a national level. from the 2012 playoffs to the 2025 playoffs, NBA TV produced a full and neutral national broadcast for those games.